QualITAWG/qualitawg.github.io/index.md

 title: Home
 ---

-# The Fourth Conference on System and Service Quality - QualITA, June 25-26, 2025, Catania, Italy.
+# The Fourth Conference on System and Service Quality - QualITA, June 25 and 27, 2025, Catania, Italy.

 *Supported by the [CINI WG on SSQ](https://www.consorzio-cini.it/index.php/it/gdl/system-and-service-quality), by [University of Messina](https://international.unime.it/),